Elixonus/softquake/README.md

 * Use a verlet integrator scheme.
 * Use accurate distance and time units.
 * Measure and visualize the contraction and expansion of the individual triangles in the mesh.
+* Account for the effect of external forces.
+* Use Delanuay triangulation for mesh.

 Visualization is made to:
 * Make a real-time video diagram using the amazing PyCairo and FFmpeg libraries.